jgraley/cotest/coroutines/docs/server-style.md

 # Cotest Server Style

+Please see [the test case for the examples](/coroutines/test/examples-for-docs.cc) for code-under-test and mocking assets

 ## Server style API

 A few of Cotest's API functions are designated as forming the _server-style API_.
 These are simple to use, but a rule applies to their usage which we must be careful to respect.